jtracey93/AzureSubscriptionVendingFunction/README.md

 > You may decide to store the Azure Function Key in something like Azure Key Vault, however that is left for you to decide and adopt based on how you plan to integrate with this Azure Function.

-The Azure Function takes a simple JSON object (all entities are required) via an HTTP POST to the URL, as shown in the example below:
+The Azure Function takes a simple JSON object (all entities are required) via an HTTP POST to the URL, as shown in the examples below:

+### No/Without Management Group Assignment

 ```json
 {